K0rosan/MSc-TBE-Thesis---Rosemary-Beetle/README.md

 # MSc-TBE-Thesis---Rosemary-Beetle
 A repository containing the contents for the final semester research project of Indi Rick, on the invasion dynamics of the rosemary beetle (Chrysolina americana).
+The associated presentation can be found clicking this link (ArcGIS StoryMaps: )

-# Link to the associated presentation:
+# Contents of the repository

--ArcGIS StoryMaps:
+CORE

+-Research_Paper.pdf: The paper at the heart of the project.

+-Graphical_Abstract.pdf:

+-Rosemary_Beetle_Thesis_Code.R/pdf:

+HIGH RESOLUTION MAPS:

+-Map_TotalCa.pdf

+-Map_PopDensitySqKm.pdf

+-Map_DensityCoefficient.pdf

+-Map_Temperature_Base.pdf

+-Map_Temperature_15.pdf

+-Map_Temperature_25.pdf

+-Map_Temperature_40.pdf

+DEVELOPMENT PROCESS

+-GenAI_Use_Disclosure.docx:

+-Proposal_Signed.pdf:

+-Results_Checkpoint.pdf:

-# Links to the software used:
+# Links to resources used

+SOFTWARE USED:

 -R: https://www.r-project.org/